What Causes Swelling?

-You can mitigate swelling by elevating your legs above the heart while lying down.
+You can mitigate edema by elevating your legs above the heart while lying down.
 Avoid sitting or standing without moving for prolonged periods of time.
-Avoid putting anything directly under the knees when lying down, and don`t wear constricting clothing or garters on the upper legs.
+Avoid putting anything directly under the knees when lying down, and don’t wear constricting clothing or garters on the upper legs.

 Exercising the legs causes the fluid to work back into the veins and lymphatic channels so that the swelling goes down.
 The pressure applied by elastic bandages or support stockings can help reduce ankle swelling.
 A low-salt diet may help reduce fluid retention and decrease the ankle swelling.